The Certainty of Interconnectedness

 in affirming one half of the duality we maintain the other as well”.

 There is no reason why distinctiveness of objects would prevent their inseparability.
-It is Dualism, which creates a view of an artificial gap between things or phenomena (rather than acknowledging the view of inclusion).
+Dualism is caught up by the superficial view of separateness, which creates a view of an artificial gap between things or phenomena (rather than acknowledging the view of inclusion).
 Assuming divisions and separateness reflects rather the observer's inconsistent modelling of studied phenomena.

-The deep implication of accepting the dualistic separateness regarding ethnic or social groups - is encouraging a divisive outlook and behavior, casting its influence on social matters and allowing for conflicts.
+The deep implication of accepting the dualistic separateness regarding ethnic or social groups - is its encouragement of a divisive outlook and behavior, casting its influence on social matters and allowing for serious conflicts.

 "Non-duality means 'not two,' but 'not two' also means 'not one.'